openshift/assisted-service/README.md

 ### Deploy to OpenShift

-Besides default minikube deployment, the service support deployment to OpenShift cluster using ingress as the access point to the service.
+Besides default minikube deployment, the service supports deployment to OpenShift cluster using ingress as the access point to the service.

 ```shell
 skipper make deploy-all TARGET=oc-ingress